 The input of the profession and its stakeholders has shaped this review since 2020 and we will continue to seek feedback from the widest possible audience through implementation to ensure the best possible outcomes in the public interest.

-To canvas industry stakeholder opinion on what currently works within the UK supplement of the Red Book and what may need to be updated or removed in light of the recommendations, RICS is running a ‘Call for views’ from 11 April to 20 May.
+To canvas industry stakeholder opinion on what currently works within the UK supplement of the Red Book and what may need to be updated or removed in light of the recommendations, RICS ran a ‘Call for views’ from 11 April to 20 May.

 Richard is a Chartered Surveyor by career, joining the RICS Standards and Regulation Board in March 2020.
 Richard has extensive public sector experience within the land & property markets, developing and driving policy across residential, commercial and infrastructure.
 He has served across several departments including, Communities & Local Government, Cabinet Office, HMRC and Treasury and in areas including litigation, policy development, risk & assurance, and introduction of new legislation.
 He also maintains a keen interest in the historic property, environmental conservation, lithics and kayaking.